SamKjell/EnderScript/README.md

 var b = builder.Get("bool",false);
 var a = builder.GetArray("array",null);

-// with an string in the ES format using the ESBuilder's constructor ESBuilder builder2 = new ESBuilder("name|\"Jon Smith\",age|31");
+//Otherwise, it can be built with an string in the ES format using the ESBuilder's constructor ESBuilder builder2 = new ESBuilder("name|\"Jon Smith\",age|31");
 var name = builder2.Get("name",null);
 var age = builder2.Get("age", 0);